List of capoeira techniques: Aú helicóptero

+Other kicks

+Escorpião

+There are actually few different versions of the escorpião.
+The attacking one is very similar to the scorpion kick of other martial arts.
+It is characterized by kicking backwards, over the head, at a target in front of the kicker impacting with the sole or heel of the foot.
+The escorpião is very hard to see and is extremely dangerous in the hands of a master.

 Raiz

 A raiz is a type of kick used in contemporary regional.
 It could be described as a sideswipe with less rotation, so the practitioner lands on the rear leg from the take off instead of the kicking leg.
 However, in terms of tricking, the raiz is not a kick, but rather an evasive move aimed to avoid an attack toward the legs.
 The set-up for the raiz is exactly like the 540 kick, but the technique required for a successful raiz is similar to a Double Leg.
 In starting this move, the practitioner turns slightly sideways at the waist with the arm-swing motion.
 Once the set-up is accomplished, the first leg is thrown straight up while having the head thrown back.
 This motion causes the practitioner's back to become parallel to the ground.
 The first leg travels around like a Double Leg and the second leg trails behind it.
 The first leg lands first on the ground and the second leg lags behind.
 The second leg should not be rushed, but rather be relaxed and let it fall by itself.